faenrandir/a_careful_examination/content/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 #### Moroni's Promise

 Gaining a testimony of LDS doctrine is considered an essential part of being a Latter-day Saint.
 The commonly prescribed method is to read and pray about the truthfulness of the Book of Mormon (see [Moroni 10:4--5](https://www.churchofjesuschrist.org/scriptures/bofm/moro/10.4-5)).
-The practice may be viewed as open-ended and respectful of the agency of the truth-seeker, but it may also be viewed as a process with only one inevitable outcome (see {{ link(text="this diagram", path="/hermetically-sealed-systems-in-lds-thought/#4-moronis-promise") }} and discussion on {{ link(text="hermetically sealed systems of thought", path="/hermetically-sealed-systems-in-lds-thought/") }}).
+The practice may be viewed as open-ended and respectful of the agency of the truth-seeker, but it may also be viewed as a process with only one inevitable outcome (see [this diagram](/hermetically-sealed-systems-in-lds-thought/#4-moronis-promise) and discussion on [hermetically sealed systems of thought](/hermetically-sealed-systems-in-lds-thought/)).

 #### Self-conditioning?